wolfgangB33r/demoservice/README.md

 }
 ```

-## Example topologies
+## Example topology

-The example1.sh shell script copies the generic demo service into 6 individual services.
-Starts those 6 services on the same machine on 6 different ports and
-configures them to call them each other in the topology shown by Dynatrace below:
+The **example1.sh** shell script copies the generic demo service into 6 individual services.
+Starts those 6 services on the same machine on 6 different ports and configures them to call them each other in the topology shown by Dynatrace below:

 ![](example.png)